DraconicDragon/ComfyUI-RyuuNoodles/README.md

   <img src="assets/token_counter_overlay.gif" alt="Live token counter showcase" width="700"/>
 </p>

-Yeeeeeee.

-Note: does not respect weighting yet.
-Its in the todo at the bottom
+Yeeeeeee. (not shown in the GIF but it respects weighted prompts)

 No CLIP input required.
 With this repo/custom nodes you'll have the ability to add a token counter with variable tokenizers to any node/widget you desire (preferably a multiline text widget but you do you lol).
 This is done by going to the "RyuuNoodles 🐲" settings page and adding the internal node name and the widget name of that node you want the counter to be on top of.